g-clef/g-clef.github.io/index.md

 ## The obligatory blog

 Like a lot of tech folks, I've got a home lab.
 It's not the biggest, fanciest lab, but it's mine.
-I recently rebuilt it (something that feels a bit like the nerd equivalent of dorking with the engine of a car in the garage), and I decided to start taking more notes on what I was doing in the interest of helping people not make the same mistakes I did.
-These are those notes.
+I recently rebuilt it, and I decided to start taking more notes on what I was doing in the interest of my own sanity, and to help people not make the same mistakes I did.

+* [but why?](/why.md) - Why I rebuilt it, and what it used to be
-* [lab infrastructure](/home_lab_setup.md) - How I've set up my home lab
+* [lab infrastructure](/home_lab_setup.md) - How it's set up (software, hardware, etc)

 #### whoami